MrBalourd/MrBalourd/README.md

 ## What I Do

-- 🔭 I'm currently working on Vinted API
+- 🔭 I'm currently working on ...
 - 🌱 I'm currently learning AI
 - 💬 Ask me about NodeJS
 - 😄 Pronouns: He